 I will require you to use basic calculus during this course.
-If you remember what a derivative is and how to obtain one, you will not have any problems with the math that we use here.
+If you remember what a derivative is and how to obtain one, you will not have any problems with the math that we use here or you may buy the 3rd edition.
+I will discuss text readings in terms of the chapter and section headings as they appear in the 4th edition.
+If you buy the 3rd edition, it will be your responsibility to locate readings in your textbook.
+(I expect this will be fairly ease, as there are few differences between the editions.)